 Free WiFi.
 In rooms: Bramley bath products, coffee and tea-making facilities with bags from Joe’s Tea Co, free biscuits and bottled water, flatscreen TVs with freeview, Robert’s DAB radios.

 Our favourite rooms

 The 11 ‘artist’ rooms have been individually decorated by local and international artists, and 13 ‘house’ rooms have up-cycled furniture and limited-edition prints.
 For views of the sea and (what remains of the) West Pier, pick a south-facing room.
 Room 23, a bigger ‘house’ room, has large double windows, art prints and a claw-foot, roll-top bath with a sea view.
-Light sleepers take note: the Below Deck is located under the Set Restaurant and can be subject to noise disruptions on busy nights.
+Light sleepers take note: the Below Deck is located under the Clubhouse bar and restaurant and can be subject to noise disruptions on busy nights.

 Light layers for seaside strolling and cycling, an artistic ensemble for the evening, to fit in with the hotel’s creative aesthetic.

 Guests with mobility issues should request assistance when climbing the five steep steps up to the hotel.
 There's a lift, but it's a little bit of a squeeze.